Ukulele Strap DIY – 3 Easy Methods With No Drilling!

 If you’d like something that is stronger than only a strip of fabric to securely carry the load of your instrument, you’ll be able to take the previous technique up a notch by making a braided model of the supplies as an alternative.

 By doing this, you’ll be able to create stronger straps so that you’ll really feel extra comfy carrying your uke without having to really hold it.
 They are suitable with strap buttons and you can easily attach them.
-If any difficulties, watch some tutorial and you’ll be good.
+If any difficulties, watch some tutorials and you’ll be good.

 The steps are identical to those enumerated above for whipping up a ukulele strap (no button).
 The one difference is you’ll want to make use of more supplies and braid them collectively.